karlospn/mytechramblings-site-source-code/content/posts/modernize-wcf-legacy-app-using-corewcf.md

 As you can see, the project has been converted to the new SDK-format and also the TFM has been upgraded from .NET 4.7.2 to .NET Standard 2.0.

 Every project attribute present has been ported as well, but if you take a look at them, it's pretty clear that most of them are useless right now.
-A good tip after doing a project this kind of migration is to take a good look at the resulting ``.csproj`` file because usually it can be cleaned up of most of the old attributes.
+A good tip after doing a migration using the ``.NET Upgrade Assistant tool`` is to take a good look at the resulting ``.csproj`` file because usually it can be cleaned up of most of the old attributes.

 # **3.Mending incompatible dependencies**